This article is part of the Why Couples Fight Series

 It’s to stop you from abruptly escalating.
 It’s a panic button — an emergency brake.

-A Time-Out is a 20-minute to 30-minute break away from an escalating conversation offers a temporal space for each spouse to regain control of their emotions, and allow time for negative emotions and emotional flooding to subside.
+A Time-Out is a 20-minute to 30-minute break away from an escalating conversation offers a temporal space for each spouse to regain control of their emotions, and allow time for negative emotions to subside.

 Don’t call a Time-Out to highlight your partner’s strong emotion (“I think you need a time out” ).
 It could backfire and might escalate the situation.